 Most Copters are fun to fly, but the fun runs low when the battery dies.
 So how to extend the flight time of your drone?
 Will wire two or more lipo batteries together gives you more battery time?
 Here are a few tips on how to keep your drone up in the atmosphere longer by extending your drone’s battery life.

-How to add a second battery to drone for longer run-time?
+How to add a second battery to a drone for longer run-time?

-There are a whole lot of knowledgeable individuals with this form of power; hopefully, somebody will figure it out.
-Is there some sort of circuit board wired in series with a relay which could automatically transfer the 11.1 volts within the P2V; without losing electrical connectivity.
+There are many knowledgeable individuals with this form of power; hopefully, somebody will figure it out.
+Is there some circuit board wired in series with a relay that could automatically transfer the 11.1 volts within the P2V; without losing electrical connectivity?

-By way of example, just say I have two additional batteries of same characteristics (3.7v 500mAH).
-Let us assume that the weight won’t impact on the flight, therefore, what I want to understand is: How do I attach these 2 or more batteries in one single system to boost the drones runtime?
+By way of example, say I have two additional batteries of the same characteristics (3.7v 500mAH).
+Let us assume that the weight won’t impact the flight; therefore, I want to understand: How do I attach these 2 or more batteries in one single system to boost the drones runtime?

 As soon as you double a battery of the size, you won’t have been able to lift anything else.
 No FPV, no GoPros, and the craft won’t be as speedy\agile anymore, but that is not true, and you will be able to fly longer.

-Then there are the additional two (two ) connectors for the wise battery tech that would need to be integrated into the plan.
-Hypothetically, you can wire the two batteries in series, would that increase the amperage?
-This could be great to work out because some people are flying long distance flights.
+Then, two (2) connectors for the wise battery tech would need to be integrated into the plan.
+Hypothetically, you can wire the two batteries in series; would that increase the amperage?
+This could be great to work out because some people are flying long-distance flights.